ZiedYT/chats-revenge-public/README.md

 DM me for any issues :)
 ## Features
 - Runs locally (for free :D) in your PC to enable channel points rewards
+- Support for both channel points and bits
 - Rewards:
     - Chat can timeout/untimeout each other
     - Chat can turn off your monitor